jamie950315/ccwrapper/README.md

   - Tools for Remote Deployment: Access to a VPS (e.g., AWS EC2, DigitalOcean), cloud registry (e.g., Docker Hub), or platform (e.g., Heroku, Google Cloud Run) if planning remote use.

 ## Building the Docker Image
-The `Dockerfile` in the root defines a lightweight Python 3.12-based image with all dependencies (Poetry, Node.js for CLI, FastAPI/Uvicorn, and the Claude Code SDK).
+The `Dockerfile` in the root defines a lightweight Python 3.12-based image with all dependencies (Poetry, FastAPI/Uvicorn, and the Claude Agent SDK with bundled CLI).

 1. Navigate to the repository root (where the Dockerfile is).
 2. Build the image: